 There are two ways to attack your debt-to-income ratio: 1) reduce the amount of outstanding debt you have or 2) increase your income.

 Pay off any outstanding loans in full, if possible.
-Once these accounts are paid off, the required monthly payments can be taken off the books, thereby reducing your DTI ratio.
+Once these accounts are paid off, your DTI ratio will fall.

-While easier said than done, increasing your monthly income can also reduce your DTI ratio and shows that you’re able to repay your monthly mortgage obligation.
-Lenders usually require you to provide two years’ worth of documentable income when calculating your DTI ratio.
+Alternatively, increasing your monthly income can also reduce your DTI ratio and shows that you’re able to repay your monthly mortgage obligation.
+Lenders usually require you to provide at least two years’ worth of documentable income when calculating your DTI ratio.
 The more you can boost your income, the lower your DTI ratio will be.

 Lower your credit utilization ratio